 The Robert and Marion Oster National Security Affairs Fellows (NSAF) Program began in 1969 and has been a vital part of the Hoover Institution ever since.
 The NSAF program offers representatives of the United States Army, Air Force, Navy, Marines, Coast Guard, and Department of State the opportunity to conduct independent research on topics relevant to their respective branches of government and to the practice of diplomacy.
 Admission to the program is based on direct nominations from each governmental branch.

-The program now has 158 distinguished alumni including: 11 general officers, 2 flag officers, 12 U.S. Ambassadors, 1 member of the House of Representatives, and 1 former National Security Advisor (among them John Negroponte, John Abizaid, H.R.
+The program now has 197 distinguished alumni including 16 general officers, 2 flag officers, 13 U.S. Ambassadors, a member of Congress, and a national security adviser (among them John Negroponte, John Abizaid, H.R.
 McMaster, and Representative Chris Gibson.)

 Officially, the NSAF program is designed to provide a high-ranking member of his or her military service or government agency with extensive experience in U.S. foreign policy implementation, an opportunity to spend an academic year at Hoover to conduct independent research.
 Unofficially, the NSAF program is much more: it is an opportunity for them to lead, learn, stretch, and recharge.
 NSAFs play an essential role at Hoover and across the Stanford community, inspiring the next generation to public service and mentoring undergraduate and graduate students – most of whom have never interacted with members of the U.S. military or State Department before.

 In 2013, Hoover started a formal NSAF undergraduate mentorship program that pairs each incoming fellow with 3-4 of Stanford’s best and brightest undergraduates.
 Admitted through a competitive selection process, the student mentees are keenly interested in international politics but have had almost no experience with the U.S. State Department or military.
 For NSAFs, the students provide a node of engagement and valuable resource to get involved in life at Stanford.
 For the students, NSAFs provide the mentorship and leadership training of a lifetime.
 This program has already energized students to organize their own ten-week lecture series with Hoover NSAFs and other fellows, as well as, an “alternative spring break” trip to military facilities and political offices in the Washington, DC area to get a better understanding of civil-military relations.